jakubburkiewicz/node-red-contrib-ollama/README.md

 After installing the module, you need to restart Node-RED to apply the changes.

+## Configuration

+### Server Configuration

+Before using any Ollama nodes, you need to configure the Ollama server connection:

+1. Add any Ollama node to your flow
+2. Open the node configuration
+3. Create a new Ollama server configuration

+#### Local Ollama Server

+For a local Ollama installation:
+- **Host**: localhost (or the IP address of your Ollama server)
+- **Port**: 11434 (default Ollama port)

+#### Ollama Cloud

+For Ollama Cloud:
+1. Check the "Use Ollama Cloud" checkbox
+2. Enter your API Key (get it from [Ollama Cloud Settings](https://ollama.com/settings/keys))
+3. The host will automatically be set to `ollama.com` and port to `443`

 ## Usage

 The module provides a set of nodes that can be used to interact with the ollama.js library.
 The nodes are: